 Completed my Graduation (2012 - 2016) in Software Engineering from Comsats Islamabad Pakistan.
-From 2016 to 2018 I worked as Android Developer.
+From 2016 to 2018 I worked as an Android Developer.
 Later on, I got admission in Master in IT professional, Deakin University.
-It’s my first Semester here and I am full time student here.
+It’s my first semester here and I am a full-time student here.

 What have been the most important stages of your life?

-To me the most important stage was to choose country to pursue my education and get Post graduation degree.
+To me, the most important stage was to choose a country to pursue my education and get a Post graduation degree.
 After lots of research and comparison, I chose Australia, the most livable and rapidly progressing country.
 Another important thing is getting a smart job related to my educational field.

 How did you get to your current (or most recent) job position and how long have you been working there?

-This Question is not applicable on me as I am full-time student here in Australia.
+This question is not applicable to me as I am a full-time student here in Australia.

 What made you decide to progress with further study?